jbille29/Console-TicTacToe/README.md

 # Console-TicTacToe
-Two player tictactoe that prints board out to console after each turn.
+Two player tic tac toe that prints the game board out to the console after each turn.